U+1F50F Lock with Ink Pen

 This character is a Other Symbol and is commonly used, that is, in no specific script.
 The character is also known as privacy.

-The CLDR project labels this character “locked with pen” for use in screen reading software.
-It assigns additional tags, e.g. for search in emoji pickers: ink, lock, locked with pen, nib, pen, privacy.
+The CLDR project calls this character “locked with pen” for use in screen reading software.
+It assigns these additional labels, e.g. for search in emoji pickers: ink, lock, nib, pen, privacy.

 This character is designated as an emoji.
 It will be rendered as colorful emoji on conforming platforms.
 To reduce it to a monochrome character, you can combine it with